Charles Hadcock: Career

-Hadcock prefers to work on his sculpture rather than rely on production facilities so that the eye and hand of the artist are apparent in every work.
-He believes that his knowledge, skill, and techniques are constantly evolving, informing each piece he makes.

 Investigating Multiples, a 1996 solo exhibition in London at Reed's Wharf Gallery followed the siting of Caesura IV at Sculpture at Goodwood.
 His first monumental public commission in 1997, Passacaglia, came after a national competition for a permanent work to be installed on Brighton Beach.
 Controversial initially, Passacaglia is now an iconic feature of the Brighton beachfront.

 A 1999 exhibition of Hadcock's drawings and maquettes If in doubt, ask at London's Imperial College was part of a drive by the university to encourage engineering students to learn about the arts.
 There is 1 in all of us was a collaboration with soundscape engineers at the Gardner Arts Centre, University of Sussex, whilst the Peter Scott Gallery at Lancaster University had to find additional exhibition space outside the gallery in 2006.

 Hadcock was included in the 1999 exhibition of British sculptors Shape of the Century at Salisbury Cathedral and Canary Wharf, which was followed by inclusion in Bronze: Contemporary British Sculpture, a group show to celebrate the millennium and the tradition of siting bronze sculptures in London parks.
 Hadcock's monumental bronze, Caesura VI, was installed and remains in situ in Holland Park, London.

-At this time Hadcock moved his studio from London to Lancashire, as he required additional space and facilities to enable the production of the monumental works being frequently commissioned for locations around the country.

 Hadcock has on occasion produced commissions, such as a monument to commemorate film director, James Whale, erected in 2001 on the grounds of a multiplex cinema in Whale's hometown of Dudley, and the installation of a sculptural gate and railings around a development in Central London.

 Hadcock's exhibition program continued with a solo show at Canary Wharf in 2003, followed by a second larger solo show in 2011.
 He showed in Sotheby's Beyond Limits exhibition at Chatsworth House in 2011 and 2016 and in independent solo exhibitions in London at 60 Threadneedle Street in 2015, in the award-winning Eric Parry Architects designed foyer, and in a pop-up gallery near Green Park with the solo exhibition, Fusion, in 2016.